alphagov/passport-verify/README.md

 ))
 ```

-If your service connects to GOV.UK Verify using a Matching Service Adapter, you should use the `createStrategy` method to create a strategy when configuring passport.js.
+If your service uses Matching Service Adapter, you should use the `createStrategy` method to create a strategy when configuring passport.js.
 See the [API documentation for the createStrategy method](https://alphagov.github.io/passport-verify/modules/_passport_verify_strategy_.html#createstrategy) for more details.

 ### Step 3.
 Configure routes for the authentication flow